sakshamxt/cruze/backend/README.md

 # /user/logout

-Logs out the current user.
+Logs out the current user and blacklist the token provided in cookie or headers

 ## Status Codes
 • 200 OK: Successfully logged out